 An additional source of funding which is used in many places throughout the Monterey Bay region is traffic impact fees.
 A traffic mitigation impact fee distributes the costs of transportation improvements among all new developments based on the size of a proposed development or estimates of a project's trip generation capacity.
 Caltrans notes that fair-share, per unit fees for new development that have a direct nexus to mitigating the impacts of additional trips created, are appropriate.
 San Benito County has implemented an impact fee program within the County and the City of Hollister for some years.
 In Monterey County, the Cities of Greenfield, King City, Salinas and Soledad have impact fee programs.
-The Fort Ord Reuse Authority also collects fees to fund transportation improvements needed to accommodate redevelopment of the former Fort Ord.

 In addition to jurisdictions' traffic impact fee programs, the Transportation Agency for Monterey County has developed a countywide regional traffic impact fee program to move transportation projects forward.
 Other revenue categories in miscellaneous revenues include airport revenues, city/county general funds, and leases.

-In total the region forecasts to collect over \$510 million in miscellaneous revenues and developer fees including regional developer fees.
+In total the region forecasts to collect over \$1.8 billion in miscellaneous revenues and developer fees including regional developer fees.